And why measuring Event ROI is Important in the First Place.

 Before the event

-- Set clear, measurable goals.
+Set SMART goals.
 You’re never going to know what you’ve accomplished if you don’t know what to look for.
 Think about what you want to accomplish with your event.
-Nine times out of ten, the answer to that question will be some variation of either “sales” or “exposure.”
+Goals should be SMART - specific, measurable, actionable, realistic and time-bound.

 In short: know exactly what you are getting into, and exactly what you aim to accomplish.
 If you don’t take this step beforehand, it will be very difficult to judge whether or not your event was a success!